bhartiy/learnsellacious/pages/23.messaging/introduction/docs.md

 **Recipients**: Enter the email id of the person you want to sent the message.
 It can be from the client categories,seller categories and manufacturer categories.
-**subject**: The subject defines the heading of the message and defines a short description of the message.
+<br>**subject**: The subject defines the heading of the message and defines a short description of the message.
-**Message Body**: Message body contains the actual message content, sending to the recipient.There are many tools available for the user to modify the message body.
+<br>**Message Body**: Message body contains the actual message content, sending to the recipient.There are many tools available for the user to modify the message body.
-**Toggle Editor**: The toggle editor is a section to edit your description layout by using coding.
+<br>**Toggle Editor**: The toggle editor is a section to edit your description layout by using coding.
 This editor will helps you to code in HTML and CSS language.
-**Send**: Send button will send the message to the recipient.
+<br>**Send**: Send button will send the message to the recipient.
-**Cancel**: Close button will close the message page.
+<br>**Cancel**: Close button will close the message page.